BurdujaAdrian/LFA_labs/lab3.md

 A ```Token``` is a struct
 ## Conclusions / Screenshots / Results
+This project successfully implemented a basic lexer for a domain-specific language (DSL) using Odin's features like structs, dynamic arrays, and stream processing.
+The lexer demonstrates core principles of lexical analysis by tokenizing integers, strings, identifiers, and delimiters while tracking token positions (line and column numbers) for future error reporting.

+The state-machine approach with .NONE, .STRING, .IDENTIFIER, etc., proved effective for managing parsing context.
+The stream-based character-by-character processing ensures compatibility with UTF-8 input, while helper functions like is_delim maintain readability when checking for delimiter characters.

+Key challenges included handling edge cases like escaped characters in string literals and ensuring seamless state transitions.
+The implementation of a global token_stream dynamic array provides a straightforward way to collect tokens for later processing by a parser.

-I used the program to parse lab3/demo.mtex and got the result that is in result.txt
+I used the program to parse lab3/demo.mtex and got the result that is in result.txt.

 ## References
 [1] [A sample of a lexer implementation](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl01.html)